canonical/prometheus-k8s-operator/README.md

 ## Dashboard

-The Prometheus dashboard may be accessed at a selectable port (by default 9090) on the IP address of the Prometheus unit.
+The Prometheus dashboard may be accessed at a configurable port (by default 9090) on the IP address of the Prometheus unit.
 This unit and its IP address may be determined using the `juju status` command.